Published:

 There are some mortgage scenarios where a home appraisal might not be required.

-For instance, when Freddie Mac announced that some buyers might be eligible for an “automated appraisal alternative,” this essentially bypassed the traditional on-site home appraisal.
+For example, Freddie Mac said certain buyers could qualify for an automated appraisal option, which effectively skipped the standard in-person home appraisal.
 In some cases it saved borrowers money and expedite the closing process.

-But this is only possible when the applicable underwriting engine allows it, and that’s generally a small percentage of loans.
+However, this can happen only if the relevant underwriting system permits it, and it typically applies to a limited share of loans.
 So while some home buyers in Washington might benefit from this alternative, the vast majority will still be required to have an appraisal.

 How It’s Different from a Home Inspection

-In closing, we should point out the distinction between a home appraisal and an inspection.
-These commonly confused procedures are actually two different things entirely.
+To wrap up, it’s worth noting the difference between a home appraisal and a home inspection.
+Although people often mix them up, they are two separate processes.
 One focuses on the value of the property, while the other focuses on the condition of the house.

 • A home appraisal is intended to determine the current market value of the property, partly to ensure that the mortgage loan does not exceed the true value of the property being purchased.

-• A home inspection is performed to evaluate the condition of the home, including the electrical system, plumbing, roof, foundation, etc. The home inspection is purely for the buyer’s benefit, to give the buyer more insight into the true condition of the property.
+• A home inspection is performed to evaluate the condition of the home, including the electrical system, plumbing, roof, foundation, etc. A home inspection is intended solely to help the buyer better understand the property’s actual condition.

 As we’ve written in a separate article, home inspections are usually not required for mortgage loans in Washington State.
 With that being said, buyers can certainly benefit from having a thorough property inspection before purchasing a house.